Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Sensing RIS-Based Channel Estimation

 \subsection{Pilot Overhead and Computational Complexity}

 In our proposed IRF-based CSI acquisition method, the pilot overhead is fixed to $\mathcal{O}(1)$, which is independent of the RIS dimension $N$.
 The reason is that, no matter how many RIS elements are employed, the IRF appears on them simultaneously.
 Thus, both the channel estimation and beamforming can be fulfilled within only three pilot symbols, as is depicted in Fig.~\ref{fig:protocol}.
 Thus, the pilot overhead is independent of the RIS dimension $N$.
 To the best of our knowledge, this dimension-independent property is unprecedented, if we cannot endure the cost of attaching a dedicated RF chain to every RIS element.
-Some hybrid solutions do exist, such as connecting all the RIS elements to several RF chains with analog combiners\cite{alexandropoulos2021hybrid,alexandropoulos2020hardware} to enable explicit channel estimation at RIS.
-Unfortunately, the cost of analog combiners and RF chains are usually higher than power sensors.
+Some hybrid solutions do exist, such as connecting all the RIS elements to several RF chains with analog combiners~\cite{alexandropoulos2020hardware,alexandropoulos2021hybrid} to enable explicit channel estimation at RIS.
+Unfortunately, the cost of analog combiners and RF chains are usually much higher than power sensors.

-Table~\ref{tab:pilot overhead comp CE} compares the pilot overhead of our proposed IRF method with other different CSI acquisition methods. $K$ denotes the number of users, $S$ is the sparsity of the channel assumption, $M$ is the number of antennas at BS, and $\alpha$ is the ratio of the large-timescale channel coherence time and the small-timescale channel coherence time\cite{Huchen}.
-Except for CS-based methods \cite{wei2021channel}, all the channel estimation methods \cite{jensen2020optimal,wang2020channel,Huchen} require the pilot overhead to be linearly dependent on $N$, while our IRF method needs exactly 3 pilot slots, regardless of the number of RIS elements.
+{\bf Table~\ref{tab:pilot overhead comp CE}} compares the pilot overhead of our proposed IRF method with other different CSI acquisition methods.
+All the CSI acquisition methods that appear in {\bf Table~\ref{tab:pilot overhead comp CE}} assume a narrowband system, so the pilot overhead is equal to the number of pilot time slots. $K$ denotes the number of users, $S$ is the sparsity of the channel assumption, $M$ is the number of antennas at BS, and $\alpha$ is the ratio of the large-timescale channel coherence time and the small-timescale channel coherence time~\cite{Huchen}.
+Except for CS-based methods~\cite{wei2021channel}, all the channel estimation methods~\cite{jensen2020optimal,wang2020channel,Huchen} require the pilot overhead to be linearly dependent on $N$, while our IRF method needs a constant number of exactly 3 pilot slots per user, regardless of the number of RIS elements.

 The computational complexity of processing the obtained power signals depends on the hardware implementation.
 The $\mathcal{O}(1)$ time complexity only holds when one MCU is installed for each RIS element.
 If all the RIS elements are collectively controlled by one processor, the computational time would be $\mathcal{O}(N)$, but the pilot overhead still remains $\mathcal{O}(1)$.
 These conclusions of complexity can be easily extended to multi-RIS schemes, where multiple RISs are employed to serve a single user at the same time.
 The independent nature of IRF methods allows the RISs to work without the need to exchange data with the BS or other RISs.
 This property makes it much easier to integrate a new RIS into an existing communication system, which greatly enhances the extendibility of the system.